nikita-kutsokon/s3-test-task/README.md

-# Media Management Service
+# Node.js S3 Service

 ## Overview

 This is a simple Node.js application (without Express) that provides a media management service.
-It allows users to upload, retrieve, update, and delete media files stored in an AWS S3-compatible storage (e.g., MinIO).
+It allows users to upload, retrieve, update, and delete media files stored in an AWS S3-compatible storage.
 The application also maintains metadata about uploaded files and validates file types.

 ---